hakanensari/country/README.md

 # Country

-A tiny HTTP service that looks up a client in a GeoIP database and returns its country in JSON format
+A single-endpoint JSON API that returns the country of the querying browser